libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 221668:5.57
 ```

-That's 220 MB of memory and 5.6s of real time to make a 128 x 128 thunmbnail
+That's 220 MB of memory and 5.6s of real time to make a 128 x 128 thumbnail
 video.

 Thanks to work by lovell, libvips now has a specialized GIF writer using the